-The Delaware Bayshores region is a relatively intact, natural area acknowledged as one of the Earth’s most important stopovers for migratory birds.
+The Delaware Bayshore region is acknowledged as one of the Earth’s most important stopovers for migratory birds.
 The Bayshores’ beaches, wetlands, and forests provide vital feeding and resting grounds along this historic northern migration route.
 More than 100 species of migratory and nesting birds visit portions of this landscape throughout the year, including waterfowl, raptors, shorebirds and songbirds.

 Preserving the health and quality of this key stopover for migratory birds has global conservation implications.